open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/jump_across_stream/jump_across_stream.md

 ## Part 1

-If the origin is at the foot of the bear's jumping tree, write an equation describing the $x$ coordinate of the bear while it is in the air.
+If the origin is at the bear's foot (up in the tree), write an equation describing the $x$ coordinate of the bear while it is in the air.

 Use the following table as a reference.
 Note that it may not be necessary to use every variable.